During the last 3 years, we at VisibleThread saw more than our fair share of Compliance Matrices.

 We wanted to answer these questions with real-world data and started down this path over 3 years ago.
 We are fortunate; we work with some of the biggest federal contractors (>$10b/annum revenue), right down to small businesses.
-Roughly speaking about 75% are government contractors, the remainder commercial.
+Roughly speaking about 75% are government contractors and the remainder are commercial.
 So we had a good testbed.

-We have come a long way on our journey, so I wanted to blog on our findings and answer the questions posed above.
+We have come a long way on our journey, so I wanted to blog about our findings and answer the questions posed above.
 We have learned a lot.
 You may find it useful.

 What do I mean by compliance?

 Shipley defines compliance like this; ‘you have agreed to meet all requirements as asked in the bid request’.
 I like this definition.
 It is clear; it leaves no room for vagaries.
 It also aligns closely with the view held by the close to 100 organizations we have worked with over the last year.
 So, let’s go with this definition.